4 West Burton Place

 Chicago, Illinois 60610

-Mario Carpo is the Vincent Scully Visiting Professor of Architectural History at the Yale University’s School of Architecture and a tenured associate professor in the French Schools of Architecture (currently on leave).
+Mario Carpo is the inaugural Reyner Banham Professor of Architectural History and Theory at the Bartlett School of Architecture, UCL, London.
+He was the Vincent Scully Visiting Professor of Architectural History at the Yale University's School of Architecture from 2010 to 2014 and he is a tenured associate professor in the French Schools of Architecture (currently on leave).
 His research and publications focus on the relationships between architectural theory, cultural history, and the history of media and information technology.
-His award-winning Architecture in the Age of Printing (MIT Press, 2001) has been translated into several languages, and his most recent books include The Alphabet and the Algorithm, a history of digital design theory (MIT Press, 2011), and The Digital Turn in Architecture, 1992–2012: An AD Reader (Wiley, 2012).
+His award-winning Architecture in the Age of Printing (MIT Press, 2001) has been translated into several languages, and his most recent books include The Alphabet and the Algorithm, a history of digital design theory (MIT Press, 2011), and The Digital Turn in Architecture, 1992-2012: An AD Reader (Wiley, 2012).